rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 ).pipe(tap((_) => this.listService.refetchList()));
 ```

-As a last step we could use another overload of the `hold` method to get better readability of the code.
+As a last step, we could use another overload of the `hold` method to get better readability of the code.

-The second overload of the `hold` method takes a trigger Observable and a separate function that is executed whenever the trigger fires.
+The second overload of the `hold` method takes a trigger `Observable` and a separate function that is executed whenever the trigger fires.
-It looks like that `hold(o$: Observable<T>, sideEffect: (v: T) => void)`
+It generally looks like this:

+`hold(o$: Observable<T>, sideEffect: (v: T) => void)`

-In our constructor we can use it as following:
+In our constructor, we can use it as following:

 ```typescript
 constructor(...) {